panoptes/panoptes.github.io/hardware/pier.md

  {% include warning.html text="We do not advise people under the age of 18 to undertake this build without a parent or guardian present.
 In addition, although the build has been simplified so that most people can attempt it, a basic understanding and skill with everyday tools is necessary.
 If you are not familiar with these tools, please seek appropriate training/advise. " %}

+## Introduction

+The aim is to assemble the pier for PANOPTES, which should look like this when complete.
+A specific parts list as advised by the PANOPTES team can be found above including the tools needed for the build.
+These are the parts that have been determined to work well for the purposes of this project.
+However, modifications or swaps for other components are fine, but will not be supported by the PANOPTES team.
+Feedback on the parts/instructions is welcomed and encouraged.

 ## Tools
 * Ruler (metric)
 * Fine tip writing utensil